X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Method

 \section{Method}

-We propose X-GS, an extensible open framework designed to unify previously isolated 3DGS advancements.
-As illustrated in Figure~\ref{fig:overview}, the framework is divided into two primary components.
-First, the perception component, \textbf{X-GS-Perceiver}, ingests unposed monocular or RGB-D video streams to continuously co-optimize the 3D Gaussians and camera poses, while simultaneously distilling high-dimensional foundation model embeddings into the Gaussians as semantic features.
-To ensure real-time performance, it utilizes online vector quantization, grid sampling, and parallel scheduling.
-Second, the \textbf{X-GS-Thinker} component accommodates various multimodal models.
-By leveraging the 3D semantic Gaussians produced by the Perceiver, the Thinker unlocks advanced capabilities such as text-prompted 3D object detection, zero-shot scene captioning, and potentially embodied tasks.
+We propose X-GS, an extensible framework designed to unify previously isolated 3DGS advancements.
+As illustrated in Figure~\ref{fig:overview}, X-GS consists of two primary components.
+First, \textbf{X-GS-\textit{Perceiver}} ingests unposed monocular video streams (with optional depth) to continuously co-optimize 3D Gaussians and camera poses while distilling VFM semantic features into them.
+Second, \textbf{X-GS-\textit{Thinker}} passes these semantic Gaussians to multimodal LLMs to unlock advanced capabilities, such as text-prompted 3D visual grounding and zero-shot scene captioning.